beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 ### Init-only properties

-- In C# 9.0, a new feature called "init-only properties" allows properties of an object to be set at the time of creation but remain immutable afterward.
+In C# 9.0, a new feature called "init-only properties" allows properties of an object to be set at the time of creation but remain immutable afterward.
 This feature provides a more straightforward and flexible way to create immutable objects compared to the traditional approach, which required read-only properties that were only settable through a constructor.
 With init-only properties, you can easily assign values to properties using object initializers, making the code more concise and readable.
 This enhancement is part of C# 9.0's broader efforts to improve support for immutable data models and functional programming patterns, ensuring that once an object is fully initialized, its state cannot be modified, which can lead to safer and more predictable code.

-- **Basic Init-Only Property in a Person Class**

-- This example demonstrates a simple use of init-only properties in a `Person` class to create an immutable object once it's constructed.
+- **Basic Init-Only Property in a Person Class**: This example demonstrates a simple use of init-only properties in a `Person` class to create an immutable object once it's constructed.

 ```csharp
 public class Person